Let's use our imaginations for a moment.

 How to Cancel an Employee Benefit without Crushing Employee Engagement

-Whatever it is, removing a benefit is one of the worst parts of the job.
-No matter how you do it, some employees are going to feel cheated.
+Regardless of what it is, removing a benefit is never easy.
+No matter how you approach it, some employees are bound to feel a little cheated.

-Fortunately, there are some steps you can take to at least minimize the outrage and not jeopardize employee engagement.
+But don't worry, there are steps you can take to minimize the outrage and keep employee engagement intact.

-Keep these five principles in mind the next time management approaches you about taking an employee benefit away.
+Just keep these five principles in mind the next time management asks you to take away an employee benefit.

 1. Get Your Managers Onboard